-The current theory and practice of outdoor environmental education is failing to include the voices of marginalised people and communities.
+The current theory and practice of outdoor environmental education is rarely includes the voices of marginalised people and communities.
 So writes Karen Warren and Mary Breunig.
-In a thoughtful paper they argue that the historical background of white privileged males in this field still underpins current thinking.
+They argue that the historical background of white privileged males in this field still underpins current thinking.
 The arguments and thinking in this paper could be applied in other educational settings and the broader community.
 At the end of the paper they advise that instructors should use the language that students use to self-identify:

 “Critically conscious use of language in educational environments can prevent the othering of students who self-identify outside normative boundaries.
 Asking all participants to share their preferred gender pronouns can prevent the misgendering of students.
 Mirroring the language that students use to name their identity allows the educator to advocate for inclusion.
 In a canoe trip for queer students one author recently led, participants were given an opportunity to self identify if they chose to.
 Even within the queer community, there was a diversity of identity – gender non-binary, lesbian, questioning ally, and trans- and cisgender gay were some of the responses.
 Educators aware of the power of language to oppress by renaming, disnaming, and misnaming participants will consider adopting the words students use to refer to themselves.”